 My favorite thing about Pinterest is that it’s a visual search engine.
-So, you don’t have to spend hours on Google, clicking through webpages just to find that they aren’t want you’re looking for.
+So, you don’t have to spend hours on Google, clicking through webpages just to find that they aren’t what you’re looking for.

 I think the Skillshare crazy has died down a bit.
 But, that doesn’t mean they have lost their value.

 Skillshare is an amazing resource for all of your creative needs, including learning to doodle.